I am a German tourism student currently located in Buenos Aires, Argentina. I enjoy writing about beverages from different countries.

 - Red: De Bortoli Premium Cabernet Merlot ($16.50 for four litres)

 Where Did the Name Goon Come From?

 This is a real mystery.
 No one knows the origin of the name.
-Wikipedia says it came from the word flagon, and another source says it comes from the aboriginal word for pillow (because of the bag).
+Wikipedia says it came from the word flagon, and another source says it comes from the Indigenous word for 'pillow' (because of the bag).
 The truth, however, remains a mystery.

 The Space Bag